 our longing for eden is universal

 Perhaps nothing stands out more throughout history than mankind’s longing for Eden.
 And I don’t mean “paradise”.
-The human story over the millennia reveals a longing for belonging and holy love.
-In Eden our sense of place, home, and inclusion was profound–Eden itself wouldn’t have existed without us.
+The human story over the millennia reveals a longing for belonging, purpose, and holy love.
+In Eden our sense of place, home, and inclusion was profound–Eden itself would not have existed without us.
 The creator of galaxies made a garden for us and chose to take material form and walk with us.
 We were made for that.
 It’s apparent that in all our attempts of art, music, literature, government and civics, and technology–all we really want is to return to Eden.

 captivated by eden